The human mind works in a very unusual way when it comes to reading. Take a look at the sentence below for example:

 Could you read that?
 This goes to show that even with a sentence you've never seen before, you can still read the words as they're intended.

-As an author, you're even more likely to miss spelling errors because you know what the sentence is supposed to say.
-The same applies for plot holes - you know what is going on in your plot, but have you let the readers know all the vital details?
+As an author, you're even more likely to miss errors in your own work because you know what the sentence is supposed to say.
+The same applies to plot holes.
+You may know what is going on, but have you let the readers know all the vital details?
 Plot holes are a lot harder to spot when you have foreknowledge of what's going on and why.
-That is why it is always a good idea to get someone else to read your work, and that is where the Spiderwize editors come in!
+That is why it is always a good idea to get someone else to read your work, and that is where the Spiderwize Editors come in.

 With years of experience, Spiderwize’s Editors can not only spot the errors that you might have missed but can also offer help and advice on how to make your book the best it can possibly be.